MEDIA AND MACHINES.

 “Attention guys” are the new engineers — the new unicorn hires — while engineers have become the skilled tradesmen.
 Idea guys, however emboldened they may now be, are still only as valuable as their ability to finish a product (not just start it with a vibe-coded prototype), and their ability to get distribution.

-This singularity requires new organizational DNA: not just leaner teams or AI-agents-as-staff, but a fundamental reimagining of what makes good media and good machines — in function, form, and faith — and who’s best fit to build them.34
+Lean teams and AI-agents-as-staff will only do so much, and mostly for the sake of efficiency.
+We’ll need to fundamentally reimagine what makes good media and good machines — in function, form, and faith — and who’s best fit to build them.34

 The great work of our time